Teaching punctuation rules? I have a punctuation guide for teachers and students!

 Teaching other punctuation methods

-So, the main punctuation marks I teach are commas, semicolons, and apostrophes.
+So, the main punctuation lessons I teach cover commas, semicolons, and apostrophes.
 Older students normally arrive understanding the period, exclamation mark, and question mark.

 That isn’t to say I don’t talk about those important tools!
 However, I rarely need to provide direct instruction over them.
 Teaching punctuation marks that are infrequently used, however, takes additional direct instruction and practice.

-Teaching other punctuation marks take less time simply because students don’t use them as much.
-Below, I’ve included ideas for teaching less used punctuation.
+I do have other lessons on punctuation marks that take less time simply because students don’t use those marks as much.
+Below, I’ve included ideas for how to teach punctuation students might not use frequently.

 Often, I teach colons with research papers because students use them to introduce research.
 Start with that fact, and explain that colons have other uses too.